cgay/columnist/documentation/source/index.rst

       :const:`$default-borders`.
    :keyword required columns: A :drm:`<sequence>` of :class:`<column>` instances.

-.. class:: <separator>

-   :superclasses: :drm:`<object>`

-   **TODO**: Separators aren't yet complete.

 columnist-protocol reference
 ============================

 .. current-module:: columnist-protocol

-This module is provided for anyone who wants to create their own border type
+This module is provided for anyone who wants to create their own border type.
+For now, if you want to extend the library Use The Sauce.

 .. constant:: $border-bottom